 Mills of the North

-Textile mills once defined the North of England’s landscape.
+Textile mills are fundamental to the history, culture and landscape of the North of England.
 From Bolton to Blackburn, Bradford to Leeds, they were the workshop of the world.
 Sadly, the North’s historic mills are rapidly being lost.

 What future for historic mills?

 Hundreds of mills across Lancashire, Greater Manchester and West Yorkshire stand empty, underused and neglected.
 But they could be powerhouses for growth in the 21st century.
 The vacant space they contain could accommodate around 52,000 new homes or host 280,000 new jobs.

 Successful conversions prove that mills can have new and exciting uses.
 Houses, offices, shops, restaurants, art galleries and even an NHS outpatients’ department are among many imaginative re-uses.

 These mills are ours.
 Those that still stand, stand for our history and our future.
 We believe they can inspire us, house us and employ us once more.

 - Read our reports about new uses for old mills in West Yorkshire and the North West

 - Read our survey findings about Greater Manchester's surviving mills